-The museum is home to impressive art collections, including Ancient Roman objects, Tang Dynasty objects, antique maps, nature prints, and much more.
-The McClung Museum hosts various events throughout the year to educate the public on various topics in archaeology, anthropology, and more.
+The museum has impressive art collections, including Ancient Roman objects, Tang Dynasty objects, antique maps, nature prints, and much more.
+The McClung Museum hosts various events throughout the year to educate the public on archaeology, anthropology, and more topics.

 15. Explore the Old City Neighborhood

-Some of the best restaurants in the area include Lonesome Dove Western Bistro, Southern Grit, and Tako Taco.
+Some of the best restaurants nearby include Lonesome Dove Western Bistro, Southern Grit, and Tako Taco.
 If it’s an adult beverage you’re after, try Public House or Brother Wolf.
-Blue Slip Winery and Pour Taproom are also must-see spots if you’re in the area.
+Blue Slip Winery and Pour Taproom are also essential spots to visit if you’re nearby.